venev-g/superpower-quiz-go/.github/CI_CD_SETUP.md

 2. **ESLint errors**: Run `npm run lint` locally to see issues
 3. **TypeScript errors**: Run `npx tsc --noEmit` to check types
 4. **Deployment fails**: Check environment variables and secrets
-5. **404 Error on GitHub Pages**:
+5. **404 Error on GitHub Pages (SPA Routing)**:
-   - Ensure you've selected "GitHub Actions" as the source in Pages settings
+   - This project now includes automatic SPA routing support
-   - Verify the base path in `vite.config.ts` matches your repository name
+   - A `404.html` file redirects all routes to `index.html`
-   - Check that the build is generating files in the `dist` directory
+   - React Router is configured with the correct basename for GitHub Pages
-   - Wait a few minutes after deployment for changes to propagate
+   - Client-side routing works properly for all routes (/, /dashboard, /admin, etc.)
 6. **GitHub Actions deployment fails**:
    - Ensure proper permissions are set in the workflow
    - Verify that GitHub Pages is enabled in repository settings